Peter loved tennis, now, he “hangs the racket on a nail”.

 James was a social health worker, now, he carries out small tasks.

-Maria was a very active grandmother, now, she can’t play with her grandchildren anymore.
+Maria was a very active grandmother, now, she cannot play with her grandchildren anymore.

 Rose liked sparkling water, now, she drinks from the tap.